On-lattice Vicsek model in confined geometries: Reflective boundaries

 A trapped swarm has the effect of a sink on free particles or swarms, such that they are trapped as well, if they move into the interaction area of a trapped swarm.

 Our observations suggest a dependence of the trapping behaviour on the noise strength $\eta$.
 We introduce the percentage of trapped particles as a metric to quantify the system.
-An analysis of the percentage of trapped particles after 15000 time steps for increasing $\eta$ shows that for $\eta < 2.1$ all particles get trapped eventually.
+An analysis of the percentage of trapped particles after 15000 time steps for increasing $\eta$ shows that for $\eta < 2.1$ all particles get trapped eventually (Fig.~\ref{fig:trapped_pa}).
 For noise strength between $\eta = 2.2$ and $\eta = 3.0$, the percentage of trapped particles drops very fast to zero.
 For higher noise strengths, no particles get trapped at all.

 The timescales for particle trapping are also worth investigating.
-In the Vicsek model with periodic boundary conditions, systems quickly reach a state where the order parameter $v_a$ and therefore the qualitative behaviour does not change anymore \cite{Vicsek}.
-The time for this "thermalisation" process depends on the relation of system size $L$, particle velocity $v_0$ and particle density $/rho$.
+In the VM with periodic boundary conditions, systems quickly reach a state where the order parameter $v_a$ and therefore the qualitative behaviour does not change anymore \cite{Vicsek}.
+The time for this "thermalisation" process depends on the relation of system size $L$, particle velocity $v_0$ and particle density $\rho$.
 For the parameter values used in this work, the final state is reached after at most 1000 time steps.
 In the case of the box geometry, the percentage of trapped particles does not reach a final state after a comparable time span.
-Therefore, we performed simulations for 100 000 time steps and calculated the percentage of trapped particles for different noise strength (Fig. \ref{fig:trapped_pa_overtime}).
+Therefore, we performed simulations for 100 000 time steps and calculated the percentage of trapped particles for different noise strength (Fig.~\ref{fig:trapped_pa_overtime} and Fig.~\ref{fig:trapped_pa_overtime_error}).

 For noise strength $\eta \leq 2.7$, all particles are trapped at the end of the simulation.
 For sufficiently high noise of $\eta = 3.1$, no particles are trapped.
-Hence, compared to Fig. \ref{fig:trapped_pa}, the noise range where only a part of particles get trapped, decreases to $\eta = 2.8$ - $\eta = 3.0$.
+Hence, compared to the shorter simulations ( Fig.~\ref{fig:trapped_pa}), the noise interval for which only a part of particles get trapped, decreases to $\eta = 2.8$ - $\eta = 3.0$.
 Based on the shape of the graph for this noise regime, we suspect that the trapping rate has not reached a plateau, yet.
-Hence, we expect that for very long times, there is a discontinuous transition from no particle trapped to all particles trapped at $\eta \approx 3.1$.
+Hence, we expect that for very long time spans, there is a discontinuous transition from no particle trapped to all particles trapped at $\eta \approx 3.1$.